 The classic and often first symptom of Lyme disease is a skin rash called erythema migrans (EM), which occurs in up to 80% of infected people.
 This characteristic skin rash can appear as early as 3 days following a tick bite, but may sometimes take up to a month to appear.
 The rash usually begins at the site of the bite and often forms a "bull’s-eye" pattern.
+The centre may continue to darken or become warm to the touch.
 Some of the symptoms of Lyme disease are common to other medical conditions including fatigue, headache, chills and fever, muscle and joint pain, and swollen lymph nodes.
+Without treatment, EM will usually fade within 4 weeks.
 If the initial symptoms of Lyme disease go untreated, the next stage of the disease can persist for several months.

+During this stage, bacteria spread through the blood to other areas of the body, where they can cause tissue inflammation.
 Symptoms that may occur in the second stage of the disease include extreme weakness or tiredness, severe joint pain and stiffness, headaches, facial weakness, eye irritation, skin rashes, and irregular heartbeat.
+Without the presence of EM, these symptoms do not always lead to the diagnosis of Lyme disease.
 If the disease continues to progress, it will enter a third stage.

 Making the Diagnosis

 A diagnosis of Lyme disease is based on the doctor’s evaluation of symptoms and on recent exposure to ticks and tick-infested areas.
+The presence of EM is especially useful for diagnosis in the early stages.
 Blood tests may be used to detect the presence of antibodies to the bacteria (these antibodies may not appear for up to 2 to 6 weeks after the infection).
 The doctor will also gather other clinical information, such as medical history.